illinois-cs241/assignment-docs/networking_mp.md

 ### Exiting the server

 Your server should exit on receiving SIGINT.

-You might find `sigaction` and signal masking with threads helpful, if your signal handling and threads aren't working together quite the way you had hoped
+You might find `sigaction` useful.

 _Note:_ Do not store the newlines in your filenames.
 There will be no whitespace or slashes in filenames at all.